Amalgam (chemistry): Formation

 Mercury is a relatively abundant, naturally occurring element in the Earth.
 It forms a strong chemical bond with sulfur and is most often found in the form of cinnabar, or mercury sulfide.
 There are an estimated 600,000 tonnes of cinnabar deposits world-wide, and annual global production is around 6,000 tonnes, as of 2024.
-Amalgams of silver are found in naturally-occuring minerals, including schachnerite, paraschachnerite, moschellandsbergite, arquerite, and eugenite.
+Amalgams of silver are found in naturally-occurring minerals, including schachnerite, paraschachnerite, moschellandsbergite, arquerite, and eugenite.
 Gold amalgams include aurihydrargyrumite and weishanite.
 Small concretions of calomel, or mercury chloride, are sometimes found in mines.
 The amalgam mercury telluride, or coloradoite, may be found in small quantities.

 Many metals will readily dissolve during contact with mercury at room temperature, and the solubility increases with temperature.
-The most soluble elements are indium, thallium, cadmium, and cesium.
+The most soluble elements are indium, thallium, cadmium, and caesium.
 Mercury has a high electronegativity, causing it to form a number of metallic amalgams.
 These reactions are typically exothermic.
 The resulting amalgam may be liquid or solid at room temperature, depending on the preponderance of mercury.
 Lower mass metals are less likely to form amalgams compared to heavier metals.
 Elements such as platinum, aluminum, and copper are not readily soluble in mercury.
 Among the least soluble is iron; historically, iron flasks were used for the transport of mercury.
 Because mercury is a harmful toxin, it requires special handling during amalgam production.

 Prior to the invention of electroplating, amalgam gilding was a common technique for gilding metal surfaces.
 This method was used to gild silver as early as the third to first centuries BC in China.
-However, the results of amalgam gilding were often less satisfactory than with fire gilding.
+However, the results of amalgam gilding of silver were often less satisfactory than with the similar process with gold usually referred to as fire gilding.
 The technique of amalgam gilding is still practiced in the Morimoto workshop in Kyoto, Japan.